wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/introduction-to-feedforward.rst

 Arm Feedforward
 ~~~~~~~~~~~~~~~

 An arm consists of a permanent-magnet DC motor attached to a mass on a stick held under the force of gravity.
-Like the elevator feedforward, it includes a :term:`K_g` term to account for the effect of gravity - unlike the elevator feedforward, however, this term is multiplied by the cosine of the arm angle (since the gravitational force does not act directly on the motor):
+Like the elevator feedforward, it includes a :math:`K_g` term to account for the effect of gravity - unlike the elevator feedforward, however, this term is multiplied by the cosine of the arm angle (since the gravitational force does not act directly on the motor):

 .. math:: V = kG \cdot cos(\theta) + kS \cdot sgn(\dot{\theta}) + kV \cdot \dot{\theta} + kA \cdot \ddot{\theta}